jonasbucherETH/sushi_internship/README.md

 ### TODO
 * actionButtons design - (DONE)
 * Nicer table/text output showing which samples will be removed - DONE
-* Check app in Sushi
+* Check app in Sushi -> need to add output link for shiny and connect it to the app
 * Update & extend Rmarkdown
 * Check DT for convenient functions